top of page

 Additionally, it would help if you mastered the art of storytelling.
 Here, you can weave your company’s story into your content to gain your target audience’s attention.

 Other ways to ensure that you optimize your content for humans is to use humor and case studies.
-In fact, a Content Marketing Institute study found that B2B buyers prefer reading case studies and research-based content.

 That said, here are a few tips to help you make sure that your content is SEO optimized: